Xninety-nine/franciscojtorres/README.md

 - Built interactive KPI dashboards with drill-down capabilities by program, staff, and reporting period
 - Designed and delivered executive-level performance reports presented to board members of a local government grant funding program
 - Translated complex analytical findings into clear, actionable insights for non-technical stakeholders

+### Data Analyst Consultant @ Colacion Fortaleza | March 2025 - September 2025

+- Analyze client service data to uncover trends, identify gaps, and recommend improvements to enhance program impact and efficiency.
+- Design and administer surveys to collect feedback from program participants, ensuring alignment with organizational goals and measurable outcomes.
+- Clean, organize, and interpret response data to identify key themes and inform data-driven decision-making.
+- Collaborate with staff to translate findings into actionable strategies that improve service delivery and outreach.
+- Present insights through visualizations and written summaries to support grant applications, stakeholder reports, and internal planning.

+### Mathematics Teacher | August 2022 - August 2025

+- Increased student success rate on state exams to 81%, surpassing the Texas state average.
+- Used data-driven assessment methods to improve student math scores in MAP leading to average 8 points increase above national levels.
+- Effectively communicated abstract mathematical and analytical concepts to diverse learners.
+- Collaborated with colleagues to use data insights for curriculum development and intervention.

+### Graduation Specialist | August 2016 - July 2020

+- Devised and optimized a student tracking system in Excel, leading to a 12% increase in graduation rate (historic 94% rate).
+- Automated daily reporting by 20%  leading to improved efficiency in intervention of  at-risk students.
+- Presented insights and recommendations to school leadership leading to actionable decisions that kept passing rate above 85% at all times.

 # Data Analytics Project